Quick Picks

 Quick answers to common HR software questions

-Help Scout wins for micro teams wanting simplicity clean shared inbox, no ticket IDs, customers feel like they are emailing a person not a system.
+Help Scout wins for micro teams wanting simplicity clean shared inbox, no ticket IDs, customers feel like they're emailing a person not a system.
 Freshdesk is the best value pick with a generous free tier for up to 10 agents.
 Both Zendesk and Intercom are overbuilt and overpriced for teams this size unless you have complex multi-channel needs.

 Ticketing (Zendesk, Freshdesk) treats every customer inquiry as a structured record with ID, status, priority, and assignee ideal for formal support workflows with SLAs and escalation paths.
 Messaging (Intercom, Help Scout) treats every inquiry as a conversation thread ideal for modern, less formal support where agents build ongoing relationships.
 Your support philosophy, not feature lists, determines which model fits.